How to Choose the Right Builder for Your Dream Home

 Progress Monitoring

-Final Inspection and Move-In
+Final Inspection and Move-In Process

 The final process typically includes:

-• Builder’s final inspection and corrections
+• Builder’s internal quality inspection

-• Client walk-through with detailed punch list
+• Client walk-through with a detailed punch list

-• Completion of punch list items
+• Completion of all punch list items

-• Final cleaning and preparation
+• Final cleaning and readiness checks

-• Key transfer and warranty documentation
+• Key handover and warranty documentation

 Post tags :